vandersonguerrier/vandersondevht/README.md

 - 💞️ I’m looking to collaborate on web development project
 - 📫 How to reach me : @vandersondev00@gmail.com
 - 😄 Pronouns: Vanderson Dev
-- ⚡ Fun fact: I build my first web development project which is my blog on my phone.
+- ⚡ Fun fact: I built my first web development project which is my blog on my phone.

 <!---
 vandersondevht/vandersondevht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.